Writing On The Door Conference: Your Writing Life

 Track A: Story Origins with Kat Falls

-Track B: Prose with Kim Suhr
+Track B: First Pages: Get ’em at Hello with Kim Suhr

-Track C: Poetry with Heather Swan
+Track C: Writing Your Nature with Heather Swan

 Track D: Marketing Your Book with Tori Grant Welhouse